ooyala/android-sample-apps/README.md

 This application was designed to illustrate some advanced functionality you can add into a Player Activity through the OoyalaSDK.

+### BasicPlaybackSampleApp

+This applicaton was designed to illustrate some basic functionality you can add into a Player Activity through the OoyalaSDK.

 ### FreewheelSampleApp